Sailors in Ming China: Zheng He's voyages

 In Zheng He's fleets, the records of specialization were slightly different.
 There were people called foreman (huozhang), who were specifically responsible for directions in navigation by using complicated knowledge about the compass.
 They usually came from coastal areas where people mainly lived near the sea and thus many of them had rich sailing experience.
 Rudder operators (duogong) were in charge of physically operating rudders under the instructions of foremen.
 Anchorman (bandingshou) controls dropping and weighing anchors.
 There were also people who repaired the anchors, hulls and sails.
 The fleets in Zheng He's voyages were also populated by various other people with differing skills.
 During Zheng He's voyages, eunuchs served as ambassadors to other countries and worked on administrative posts on the ships, while boat captains were appointed by the emperor and were allowed to kill any dissenters on board to maintain order.
 Other crew members included astrologers and geomancers who were responsible for forecasting the weather, interpreting natural events, keep the calendar, and made astronomical observations to help the fleet navigate the seas, while 180 medical officers and pharmacologists served on ships to treat wounded or sick sailors.
 To help with communication with other nations, ten instructors served on board as translators, and were given the title “tong yi fan shu jiao yu guan,” meaning “teacher who knows foreign books”.
 Finally, specialized workmen to help repair and maintain the ship such as ironsmiths, scaffolding builders, and caulkers were included as part of the ship's crew so repairs could proceed efficiently when needed.
 The complex number of moving parts on the ships during Zheng He's voyages showed the many different sub-occupations sailors had.

 Nautical technology and knowledge

 Navigation innovations

 Technologically, Ming sailors took advantage of advances made over thousands of years by preceding powers and dynasties.
-Much of Ming sailors relied on navigation based on star observations, known to the sailors as hai chung.
+Much of Ming sailors relied on navigation based on star observations, known to the sailors as hai zhong.
 However, Ming sailors were able to take advantage of the magnetic compass, which was developed and in use by the 11th century.
 By the late 16th and early 17th centuries, Ming navigators were using terrestrial globes as a method for navigation.
 While globes were first developed by the ancient Greeks and later preserved by Arab scholars, the Ming readily accepted this as a form of navigation.